- ABOUT US

-This was the hope that Solomon held onto when it seemed like it was all for nothing.
+This was the hope that Solomon held onto when it seemed like it was all for nothing in his mind.

 Whatever we’re going through, let’s let the mercy of God fill us with hope to see us though the dark times and into the light and love of Jesus Christ.

 There is a hope for our world, and that hope is Jesus Christ who rose from the dead and is alive.

 Now, the Lord gave me one more thing to talk with you about regarding the Resurrection, and that is Resurrection Sunday is all about emptiness, but an emptiness that is full of promise.

 The empty cross is a reminder of God’s promise that we’ve been forgiven.
 On the cross Jesus paid the penalty for our sin, and to emphasize the point, He said, “It is finished.”

 God’s word says, “God demonstrates His own love toward us, in that while we were still sinners, Christ died for us!”(Romans 5:8 NKJV)

 Next comes The Empty Tomb.

 The truth of the empty tomb is the resurrection of Jesus Christ and the promise that we will be raised to eternal life.